gbouras13/hybracter/README.md

 * Dragonflye should not be used if you care about recovering plasmids.

 ## Recent Updates

+## v0.11.0 Updates (4 December 2024)

+* Replaces [kmc](https://github.com/refresh-bio/KMC) with [lrge](https://github.com/mbhall88/lrge), a much faster tool designed for the purpose of estimating genome size from long reads.
+It is very very fast and robust.
+* Nothing else changes - the estimated chromosome size used by Hybracter will still be 80% of the estimate, as it needs to account for plasmids
+* Adds `r1041_e82_400bps_bacterial_methylation` as an option for `--medakaModel` thanks to [this issue](https://github.com/gbouras13/hybracter/issues/108).
+* Note this won't work if you run `hybracter` on a Mac (as medaka v2 is not available)

 ### v0.10.0 Updates (17 October 2024)